-There are two pieces of software that we we can recommend: Adobe Lightroom and Skylum Luminar.
+There are two pieces of software that we can recommend: Adobe Lightroom and Skylum Luminar (see Luminar vs Lightroom here).
 Essentially Lightroom is the gold-standard tool for image editing.
-It is pretty straight forward to use.
+It is pretty straightforward to use.
 But, it requires the purchase of a monthly subscription.
 Luminar is catching up to Lightroom and has a lot of AI functionality to enable you to edit photos quickly.
-You can read the full review here if you’d like to compare the two.

 EDIT: We also recommend Topaz Studio 2 (see our review here).
 It’s a one-payment full photo editing suite that allows some very quick and powerful edits.
 Plus it has the entire power suite of Topaz tools behind it.

 In a hurry?
 Check out the latest photo editing computers on SALE at Adorama here and at B and H Photo here